Learn to Hunt

 The Water Supply Construction Manual outlines the process of receiving a water supply construction permit, with instructions for participating in the Drinking Water State Revolving Loan Fund.

-The next step is for you to tell us about your drinking water system needs.
-To be eligible for placement on IDNR's Priority List (off-site), a PWS must have a preliminary engineering study of potential system needs (e.g., a "planning" study), approved by the department, and submit a written application for placement on the Priority List.
+To be eligible for placement on DNR's Priority List (off-site), a PWS must have a preliminary engineering study of potential system needs (e.g., a "planning" study), approved by the department, and submit a written application for placement on the Priority List.
 The application must include:

 A breakdown of stages for the selected project must also be included with the submission, if the project will have sub-components.
 Loans will be available to public and private community public water supply systems (CWS) whether they are "for profit" or "not for profit", nontransient noncommunity public water supply systems (NTNC) if they are either owned by a public entity or are "not for profit, " and transient noncommunity public water supply systems (TNC) if they are owned by government entities.